 The College leadership only approves holding parties or other activities on campus that are alcohol and drug-free.
 The College sponsors alcohol and drug-free events throughout the year which reinforce healthy, responsible living, respect for community and campus standards, and individual responsibility on the campus.
-Examples of such events include: Annual Campus Picnics, Sno-Cone Days, Scholarship Events, Commencements, Hiring Galas, New Student Orientations, and Graduation Pinning Ceremonies.
-(Some events have been temporarily suspended due to COVID-19.)
+Examples of such events include Annual Campus Picnics, Sno-Cone Days, Scholarship Events, Commencements, Hiring/Networking Events, New Student Orientations, and Graduation Pinning Ceremonies.

 The College does not have officially recognized student organizations with off-campus locations.
-The College does provide alcohol and drug-free common student areas on campus, such as the Tree House Café, Recovery Room and Fitness Room.
+The College does provide alcohol and drug-free common student areas on campus, such as the Tree House Café and Recovery Room.
 Students are encouraged through their program curricula to participate in community volunteer service to provide safe, drug-free experiences within the community.